Yilin Zhong: Speech Ban

-On 6 February 2020, right after the death of Dr. Li Wenliang, one of the covid-19 'eight gentlemen' in Wuhan, Yilin Zhong posted a Weibo to question Dr. Li's death in suspicious, suspecting that he was not naturally dead but was killed by some Wuhan malfeasance officers in order to destroy evidence of their malfeasance during the Coronavirus spreading from December 2019 to January 2020.
+On 6 February 2020, right after the death of Dr. Li Wenliang, one of the COVID-19 'eight gentlemen' in Wuhan, Yilin Zhong posted a Weibo to question Dr. Li's death as suspicious, suspecting that he did not pass away from natural causes dead but was killed by some Wuhan malfeasance officers in order to destroy evidence of their malfeasance during COVID-19 spreading from December 2019 to January 2020.
 Her post was immediately deleted by Sina Weibo and she was forbidden to post for one week.
-Then she was scolded by a large number of Chinese official media, together with CNN who also suspiciously questioned about Dr. Li Wenliang's death.
+Then she was scolded by a large number of Chinese official media, alongside CNN who also suspiciously questioned Dr. Li Wenliang's death.
 One week later, on 14 February, the day of being 'allowed' to speak, Yilin Zhong at once published a 5,000-word inference article 'Li Wenliang's Life and Death Line' on her Weibo account with the cached photo, analyzing Dr. Li Wenliang's life line from the day he was infected and separately hospitalized for 21 days until he was finally diagnosed, to when he was officially 'declared' to have died after 26 days of hospitalization.
 She was immediately banned to speak on Weibo again and her Weibo account with 78,500 followers was then closed for a year.
 On 13 February, right after the Chinese central government removed two Party Committee Secretaries in Hubei, Yilin Zhong found the broadband at her London home was suddenly cut off by the hacker.

-In April 2020, when Yilin Zhong was interviewed by Jiemian News in China, she reviewed the Covid-19 issue since 6th Feb up to April and criticized a series of erroneous decisions by Hubei government, including concealing the epidemic figures, delaying Li Wenliang ’s treatment and leading to his death, etc. However, because of the sensitive content, the news article only limitedly reported a few points she made, so she had to post her full speech content on Youtube.
+In April 2020, when Yilin Zhong was interviewed by Jiemian News in China, she reviewed the COVID-19 issue since 6 February up to April and criticized a series of erroneous decisions by Hubei government, including concealing the epidemic figures, delaying Li Wenliang's treatment and leading to his death, etc. However, because of the sensitive content, the news article only limitedly reported a few points she made, so she had to post her full speech content on YouTube.
 Then almost at the same time when Wuhan writer Fang Fang has published her 'Wuhan Diary' in both USA and Germany, Amazon.com sent Yilin Zhong an official notification notifying her that they had closed her KDP author's account and had removed all her books from the Kindle Store, despite the fact that all her Kindle books are fiction works and were published via KDP more than three years ago.
-On 6 December 2021, a few months after Zhong's Weibo account was recovered from the one year ban, Weibo has officially announced to have permanently closed Yilin Zhong's Weibo account with 83,808 fans and all contents became invisible, due to her 'harmful speech' regarding Covid-19 and other political reviews.
-On 7 December, Zhong's Wechat official account 'Yilin Zhong in London' was also closed down with all her articles were deleted, which means now she was banned from the public sight in China.
+On 6 December, a few months after Zhong's Weibo account was recovered from the one-year ban, Weibo has officially announced to have permanently closed Yilin Zhong's Weibo account with 83,808 fans and all contents became invisible, due to her 'harmful speech' regarding COVID-19 and other political reviews.
+On 7 December 2021, Zhong's Wechat official account 'Yilin Zhong in London' was also closed down with all her articles deleted, which means now she was banned from public sight in China.